Photo by Sharon McCutcheon, Unsplash.

 Of course, Fat Acceptance is about both of these issues.
-My views and their views intersect.
 The problem is that the Fat Acceptance Movement demands much more.

 Fat Acceptance is a natural fit for feminists, whose ideology promotes narcissism and anarchy.
 Feminists refuse to accept that society should have any standards.
 A complete lack of standards should be the standard.

 There is nothing sexy about being so fat, doctors find a month-old turkey sandwich in your fat folds.
 There is nothing beautiful about being so fat you fuse with your couch and have to be surgically removed.